DopamineDriven/HooksWithNextjs/README.md

 - Page file name = url extension
     - for example, localhost:3000/ImageChangeOnScroll
 - static folder is where images are stored when using next
 - content and notes derived from Using React Hooks tutorial II by Peter Kellner on https://app.pluralsight.com

+# useState
+## echoing input field
+- without useState hook:
+    - would have had to create a class constructor to initialize state
+    - would have had to do some convoluted programming around calling getState and setState
+- with useState hook:
+    - use a simple react hook that returns a variable and a setter for that variable

 # useEffect